 How is TCA CROSS different from full face chemical peeling?

 A wide variety of agents have been shown effective for superficial peeling.
-This includes alpha hydroxy acids (AHA), beta hydroxy acids (BHA) and Jessner's solution.
-All this products work by exfoliating the skin by increasing turnover of the skin cell cycle.
+This includes alpha hydroxy acids (AHA), beta hydroxy acids (BHA) and Jessner’s solution.
+All these products work by exfoliating the skin by increasing turnover of the skin cell cycle.
 These superficial peels are mainly used for full face treatments, to improve skin texture and even out pigmentation.

 For deep acne scars, a superficial peel will not be effective.
 Moreover, it is not only impractical, but also risky to use deep peels to the entire face.
-TCA CROSS acne scars treatment therefore acts as a bridge of targeting selected deep acne scars for resurfacing, making it a effective and safe procedure.
+TCA CROSS acne scars treatment therefore acts as a bridge of targeting selected deep acne scars for resurfacing, making it an effective and safe procedure.

 An applicator is used to apply the TCA within the base of the selected scar tissue.
 The treated area will turn white (frost), which signals that the proteins in the skin are being denatured.
 You many feel a warm heating sensation, but the procedure is well tolerated for most individuals.
 This process is repeated to treat each scars individually.
 An antibiotic ointment is applied after the procedure to allow healing and to reduce the risk of infection.